Introduction

 , followed by

-optional associated events, attributes and external state.
+optional associated events and attributes.

 @ means it's a component